Martu-t/Martu-t/README.md

 - 🌱 I’m currently learning Spark
 - 👯 I’m looking to collaborate on any data engineer or data analytics project
 - 📫 Feel free to send me an email: ma.tarantino@hotmail.com
 - ⚡ Fun fact: I am from Argentina, but I travelled around the world for many years.
-I lived in Ireland for 1 year and in New Zealand for 3 years.
+I lived in Ireland for 1 year, in New Zealand for 3 years and currently I am located in Spain.

 You can also find me on:
 <p>